340-Alfalfa Variety Evaluation in Mountain Valleys of Northern California

 366-Clover Root Cucurlio Management in Alfalfa Production

-Principle Investigator: Rachael Long, Farm Advisor for Field Crops, Pest Management, UCCECapitol Corridor, Woodland, CA.
+Principal Investigator: Rachael Long, Farm Advisor for Field Crops, Pest Management, UCCECapitol Corridor, Woodland, CA.

-- Track the activity of CRC life stages during the season to improve our understanding of CRC biology and life history and of the conditions where CRC may be problematic, thus improving the timing and effectiveness of management decisions.
+- Track the activity of CRC life stages during the season to improve our understanding

 - Evaluate biological and chemical pesticides for CRC suppression given that there are no registered soil active products.